 - Metal roofs are erosion-resistant, which is particularly important for coastal climates.
 Irritants like saltwater and sand in tropical climates can erode traditional roofing materials like shingles much faster than roofs in a dry climate.

 - Because metal is a specialty roof material, it is more readily available than traditional materials like shingles.
 In a building materials shortage, conventional materials have longer lead times which results in a longer wait for your project to start.
 If you’re ready to hit the ground running on your project, metal will be faster to come by than shingles.

 - Metal panels are an expensive material, and hiring a roofer to install with the proper training and resources comes at a cost, as well.

 - A metal roof can be noisy during storm events if not insulated well.
 If you are installing metal on your home in a climate that experiences storms more often, you should consider your insulation options to prepare for the investment.

 - Improper installation can cause problems and financial burden in the long run with aspects like expansion and contraction in metal panels.
 Extra care should be taken when researching experienced roofers to install this roof system.

+The answer: Yes, metal roofs are definitely worth the investment with proper installation and planning!
 It’s true that there are more advantages than disadvantages to metal roofing, but every home and home owner’s need are unique.
-If you still have questions about how metal stacks up with other roofing options for your home, contact or team by clicking below!